Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

-Finally, even if we did not have access to ground truth data recorded with an external global localization system, the odometry from Google Tango for this kind of trajectory and environment does not drift very much.
-Thus, evaluating localization jumps can provide an estimate of localization accuracy.
-The last columns of Table \ref{cumulative_loc} shows the average distance of the jumps caused during localization.
-The maps 1+2+3+4+5+6 and 1\textbar2\textbar3\textbar4\textbar5\textbar6 produce similar small jumps, which can be explained by the increase of visual inliers when computing the transformation between two frames.
-With these two configurations, localization frames can be matched with map frames taken roughly at the same time, thus giving more inliers.
+Even if we did not have access to ground truth data recorded with an external global localization system, the odometry from Google Tango for this kind of trajectory and environment does not drift very much.
+Thus, evaluating re-localization jumps caused by odometry correction can provide an estimate of re-localization accuracy.
+The last columns of Table \ref{cumulative_loc} present the average distance of the jumps occurring during localization.
+The maps 1+2+3+4+5+6 and 1\textbar2\textbar3\textbar4\textbar5\textbar6 produce the smallest jumps, which can be explained by three factors: 1) the high number of visual inliers (middle columns) when computing the transformation between two frames; 2) smaller gaps between re-localized frames (that would increase odometry drift); and 3) the presence of more frames with the same illumination level in the map.
+With these two maps, re-localization frames can be matched with map frames taken roughly at the same time, thus giving more and better inliers.